 |Precautions:||Cleanliness, External Use Only|

-Prega News is a pregnancy test kit that is used to detect if a female is pregnant or not.
+Prega News is used to detect if a female is pregnant or not.
 It is a simple and non- invasive test, which can be used by any woman to get early detection of pregnancy.

 |Prega News (1 Kit)||50 INR|